DS-100/debugging-guide/projA2/projA2.md

 ### `ValueError: Input X contains infinity or a value too large for dtype('float64')`
 The reason why your `X` data contains infinity is likely because you are taking the logarithm of 0 somewhere in your code.
 To prevent this, try:

-* Adding a small number to the features that you want to perform the log transformation on so that all values are positive and greater than 0. **Note that whatever value you add to your train data, you should add the same to your test data.**
+* Adding a small number to the features that you want to perform the log transformation on so that all values are positive and greater than 0. **Note that whatever value you add to your train data should also be added to your test data.**
 * Removing zeroes before taking the logarithm.
-This is only possible on the training data as you cannot drop rows from the test set.
+Note that this is only possible on the training data as you cannot drop rows from the test set.

 ### `ValueError: Input X contains NaN`
 The reason why your design matrix `X` contains `NaN` values is likely because you take the log of a negative number somewhere in your code.
 To prevent this, try:

-* Shifting the range of values for features that you want to perform the logging operation on to positive values greater than 0. **Note that whatever value you add to your train data, you should add the same to your test data.**
+* Shifting the range of values for features that you want to perform the logging operation on to positive values greater than 0. **Note that whatever value you add to your train data should also be added to your test data.**
 * Removing negative values before taking the log.
+Note that this is only possible on the training data as you cannot drop rows from the test set.

 ### `ValueError: The feature names should match those that were passed during fit`
-This error is followed by one or both of:
+This error is followed by one or both of the following:

 ```